Custom Closets – How To Recognize Well Built Custom Closet Systems

 First, the board itself.

 Most companies use either ¾” or 5/8” thick material.
 The board can be finished in many ways.
 It can be plain MDF (medium density fiber board), unfinished particle board, melamine laminated particle board, painted board, veneer laminated board, HPL (high pressure laminated board)…the list is long.
 In my view however, the best choice is ¾” thick, industrial grade, thermally fused melamine laminate particle board, commonly known in the industry as TFL.

-Some providers will tell you that 5/8” board is sufficient but it really isn’t the best choice.
-On longer spans the deflection (the amount he shelf will flex under load) is unacceptable and for vertical support panels it really isn’t as good as ¾” board either as it is more prone to bowing or flexing.
-A melamine surface is best because it provides the best combination of features when you consider surface smoothness, appearance, color or pattern choice, and, of course, cost.
-Melamine comes in a wide array of colors and wood grains with plenty of matching fronts and moldings available so you can achieve the “look” that want with out the need for lots of custom work that adds to the expense of the project needlessly.
+Some providers will tell you that 5/8” board is sufficient, but it really isn’t the best choice.
+On longer spans, the deflection (the amount the shelf will flex under load) is unacceptable.
+For vertical support panels, it is more prone to bowing or flexing than ¾” thick material.
+A melamine surface is best because it provides the best combination of features when you consider surface smoothness, appearance, color, texture, pattern choice and, of course, cost.
+Melamine comes in a wide array of colors and wood grains with plenty of matching moldings available so you can achieve the “look” that want without the need for lots of custom work.

 One of the single most important factors in the durability of your closet system is the edgebanding.

 Edgebanding is the material that is applied to the visible exposed surfaces of the board.
-It is there for appearance (raw board is unattractive), safety (raw edges are very sharp and can cause deep, painful cuts…kind of like a paper cut on steroids) and to give the job a “finished” look.
-In addition, if a melamine board is not banded on the edge, the melamine easily can be chipped and will immediately look unsightly.
+It is there for appearance (raw board is unattractive), safety (raw edges are very sharp and can cause deep, painful cuts…kind of like a paper cut on steroids) and, certainly, for aesthetic reasons.
+In addition, if a melamine board is not finished on the edge, the melamine easily can be chipped and will immediately look unsightly.
 Many closet companies use an edgebanding that is only .018” thick (18 one thousandths of an inch).
-It covers the edge and looks ok in the beginning, but it is not durable at all and if it is hit, banged, dropped or in any way damaged the part affected will be chipped and look bad for ever as there is no really good way to repair a chipped or damaged edge.
+It does cover the edge and looks okay in the beginning, but it is not durable.
+If it is hit, banged, dropped or in any way damaged, it will chip and look bad forever, as there is no really good way to repair a chipped or damaged edge.

-At the Closet Works, Inc. we have been using a thick, 2mm edgebanding on all of our banded edges for over 20 years and it is guaranteed to never chip or peel.
-I recommend it very strongly because the last thing you want is to install a beautiful custom closet storage system (or Murphy Bed or piece of furniture) and have it looking worn and ragged in short order.
+At the Closet Works, Inc. we have been using a thick, 2mm edgebanding on many of our banded edges for over 30 years and it is guaranteed to never chip or peel.
+I recommend it very strongly because the last thing you want is to install a beautiful custom storage system, Murphy Bed or piece of furniture and have it looking worn and ragged in short order.
 Some companies go to the extreme of using 3mm banding, especially for extraordinarily high traffic commercial applications.
-I don’t recommend this because it really is no more robust under normal circumstances, and contribute significantly to the cost.
-I would urge you though to make sure you are getting 2mm thick edgebanding and you will not have to deal with unsightly chips.
+I don’t recommend this because it really is not necessary under normal circumstances, and contribute significantly to the cost.
+I would urge you to make sure you are getting 2mm thick edgebanding and you will not have to deal with unsightly chips.
 In that our offerings encompass over 100 choices it is not feasible to have 2mm banding available for all options.
 For finishes without this option, 1mm thick material is used instead.
 It is not as robust as the thicker banding but still much better than 0.18” material.

 Assembly hardware is another area where you want to be comfortable that the provider of your system has not scrimped.

-If your system is equipped with drawers or rollouts make sure that you are getting full extension, ball bearing drawer slides.
+If your system is equipped with drawers or roll-outs, make sure that you are getting full extension, ball-bearing drawer slides.
 One hundred pound rating is best unless you have very heavy loads such as in file drawers.
 Again, slides come in varying degrees of quality, but even the lesser grades are a huge step up from the epoxy “Euro” slides that many companies provide as standard.
-These inferior slides are prone to failing, and they only open ¾ of the way making it difficult to get into the back of your drawers.
+These inferior pieces of hardware are prone to failing, and they only extend to ¾ of the drawer depth, making it difficult to get into the back of your drawers.

-There are lots of other areas we can touch on such as design considerations, green closet components, the debate about floor standing vs. wall hung systems, warranties, customer service, and accessories and options, but alas, these are topics for future blogs.
+There are lots of other areas we could touch on such as design considerations, green closet components, the debate about floor standing vs. wall hung systems, warranties, customer service, and accessories and options, but alas, these are topics for future blogs.
 Stay tuned, and as always, please don’t hesitate to contact us with any question you may have or to schedule a free, no obligation in home or virtual design consultation.